potterbm/gridcolor/README.md

 The list of colors should be in the following form: `[ <color>, <color>, <color>, ... ]` where each color is either a string or an object.

+If `classMode` is set to true each item in the array must be a string containing at least one class name.
+If there are multiple class names they must be separated by spaces.

-If a string is passed, it will be converted into an object with the form: `{ cssProperty: string }` where `cssProperty` is the value of that option.
+If `classMode` is set to false and a string is passed, it will be converted into an object with the form: `{ cssProperty: string }` where `cssProperty` is the value of that option.

-If an object is passed it should be an object that would be valid to pass to `$.css()` (since that's what happens) and should define, at the very least, a value for `cssProperty`.
+If `classMode` is set to false an object is passed it should be an object that would be valid to pass to `$.css()` (since that's what happens) and should define, at the very least, a value for `cssProperty`.

 ## Utility functions